Get Your Music on Amazon!

 Film Review

-The directing was completely different, too.
-Where the first one had an overall darker tone and more of a secret agent premise, the original short-haired spy, Ethan Hunt, has been replaced with the kick-butt longer-haired spin-kicking Ethan Hunt.
+The direction was completely different, too.
+Where the first one had an overall darker tone and more of a secret agent premise, the original short-haired spy, Ethan Hunt, has been replaced with the kick-butt, longer-haired, spin-kicking Ethan Hunt.
 While the idea seems purchasable, when you ponder it, you realize the bizarre nature of this "modification."
 When exactly between the first film and the second did Ethan become a superhero?

-With all that aside, let me say that this movie sure had its moments.
-While Woo did get carried away with the corny long gazes between Ethan and Nyah as they flirted, he at the same time delivered some incredible action sequences and stunts that you can't help but exclaim a "Wow" to.
-From the amazing motorcycle stunts (which Cruise did all himself!), to the fighting scenes, M-I2 has a lot to watch.
+With all that aside, let me say that this movie sure has its moments.
+While director John Woo did get carried away with the corny long gazes between Ethan and Nyah as they flirted, he at the same time delivered some incredible action sequences and stunts that you can't help but exclaim a genuine "Wow!" to.
+From the amazing motorcycle stunts (which Cruise did all himself!), to the fighting scenes, M:I-2 has a lot to watch.

-Language is pleasantly benign, about the amount of a PG film but contains 2 "s" words, and a couple other more minor ones.
-Although Ethan does sleep with Nyah, as does the villain, we don't see any nudity or sexual actions.
+Language is pleasantly benign, about the amount of a PG film, but contains 2 "S" words, and a couple other more minor ones.
+Although Ethan does sleep with Nyah, as does the villain, we don't see any nudity or sexual actions explicitly.
 We do see Ethan and Nyah under the covers, but that is all-- and rather brief.
-Also, a few references to having sex, but they're rather benign as well.
+Ambrose makes Nyah change in front of him, which he ogles her lustfully as she does it, and then he stops her from putting a shirt on and it's implied they sleep together.
+Also, there a few verbal references to having sex (especially Ambrose's appetite for it), but they're rather benign as well.

-Good, but far from perfect, M-I2 is a good sequel, but rather detatched from it's predecessor, unlike the Indiana Jones movies, Ghostbuster movies, and Back to the Future movies.
-Too much violence to be for the younger audience, not a kid's movie, and not a family movie, M:I2 is the action fan who can't stand lots of blood and cursing (like me).
+Decent, but far from perfect, M:I-2 is an entertaining sequel, but rather detatched from its predecessor, unlike the Indiana Jones movies, Star Wars movies, and Back to the Future movies.
+Too much violence to be for the younger audience - it's not a kid's movie, and not a family movie - M:I-2 is for the action fan who can't stand lots of blood and cursing (like this reviewer).

 - John DiBiase, (reviewed: 5/24/00)